 1. Identity theft insurance

-Federal law limits your liability from credit card fraud, so even if a thief uses your credit card, you’re off the hook if you report theft promptly.
-Says the Federal Trade Commission:
+Federal law limits your liability from credit card fraud, so even if a thief uses your credit card, you’re off the hook if you report the theft promptly.
+According to the Federal Trade Commission:

 Under federal law, the amount you have to pay for unauthorized use of your credit card is limited to $50.
-If you report the loss to the credit card company before your credit card is used, you are not responsible for any unauthorized use.
+If you report the loss to the credit card company before your credit card is used by a thief, you aren’t responsible for any unauthorized charges.

 Most card companies go a step further and offer $0 fraud liability.

-Report an ATM card missing within two business days after you realize it’s gone, and you are liable for no more than $50 in stolen money.
+Report a debit card missing within two business days after you realize it’s gone, and you are liable for no more than $50 in stolen money.
 Wait longer to report, and you could be responsible for up to $500 in purchases.
-If you let 60 days go by after your bank sends a statement with unauthorized purchases, you could face unlimited liability, the FTC says.
+If you let more than 60 days go by after your bank sends a statement with unauthorized purchases, you could face unlimited liability, the FTC says.

-Repairing your credit and damage to your identity, on the other hand, can be time-consuming and costly.
+Repairing your credit and damage to your identity can be time-consuming and costly.
 The National Association of Insurance Commissioners says identity theft insurance typically costs between $25 and $60 annually: